Generative Neural Operators through Diffusion Last Layer: Experimental Details

-\paragraph{DLL.} For \texttt{DLL}, we first train the operator encoder: an FNO-based operator backbone produces an input-dependent basis, and a neural functional encoder maps target fields to coefficient vectors of dimension $r=64$.
-We then freeze the operator encoder and train the diffusion last layer in coefficient space using a conditional MLP velocity model (three hidden layers of width $512$, time-embedding dimension $32$) conditioned on FNO features.
-We use $T=10$ and draw $K=32$ samples at evaluation unless stated otherwise.
+\paragraph{DLL.} For DLL, we first train an operator encoder.
+Its backbone is an FNO that produces an input dependent feature field with $r=64$ channels, and a learned FNO based output embedder maps target fields to last layer coefficients in $\mathbb{R}^{64}$.
+We then freeze the operator encoder and train a diffusion model in coefficient space.
+The velocity model is a conditional MLP with three hidden layers of width $512$, time embedding dimension $32$, and dropout $0.2$.
+It is conditioned on an FNO embedding of the input.
+Unless stated otherwise, we evaluate with $K=32$ samples.

+\paragraph{Conditional U-Net backbone.} For the diffusion based baselines, we use conditional U-Net backbones in 1D and 2D.
+The 1D model uses base width $32$, and the 2D model uses base width $64$.
+Both use channel multipliers $(1,2,4,8)$ and two residual blocks at each resolution level.
+Time is encoded by a sinusoidal embedding of dimension $32$ and injected into every residual block through FiLM style modulation.
+Attention is applied only at intermediate resolutions, namely resolution $32$ in 1D and resolution $16$ in 2D.
+Conditioning is incorporated by concatenating the conditioning features with the noisy input along the channel dimension.
+When needed, conditioning features are broadcast or resized to match the current spatial resolution.
+We use SiLU activations and no dropout in the U-Net blocks.

-\paragraph{Parameter Counts} Tables~\ref{tab:param_counts_backbones} and~\ref{tab:param_counts_encoders} report trainable parameter counts, split into backbone models and encoders for latent representations.
-In Table~\ref{tab:param_counts_backbones}, FNO, FNO-d, and PNO use the same parameter budget within each dimension, enabling controlled comparisons.
-Diffusion baselines (DM and LDM) are larger, especially in 2D, whereas DLL remains more parameter-efficient.
-Table~\ref{tab:param_counts_encoders} lists the additional encoder parameters, where LDM uses an autoencoder (AE) and DLL uses an operator encoder (OE).
+\paragraph{Parameter counts.} Tables~\ref{tab:param_counts_backbones} and~\ref{tab:param_counts_encoders} summarize trainable parameter counts for the backbone models and the additional latent encoders.
+FNO, FNO dropout, and PNO are matched in parameter budget within each spatial dimension.
+The diffusion baselines are larger, especially in 2D, whereas DLL is more parameter efficient at the backbone level.
+Table~\ref{tab:param_counts_encoders} reports the additional encoder parameters required by LDM and DLL.